awans/awans-org/content/post/2021-03-10-the-perspective.md

 # Psychology

-One core idea is that humans will grow in a positive direction in a supportive environment.
+One core idea I have is that humans will grow in a positive direction in a supportive environment.
 If a person has a relationship in their life that is accepting, understanding, positive, and authentic, they can use that relationship like a ladder to move in a direction where they become more fully themselves and in better harmony with others. [^rogers]

 In practice, these ideas lead me to strive to listen more than I talk, and ask questions, or raise possibilities more than I give instruction or advice.